www.feltmaking-workshops.info

 We will then discuss the benefits and drawbacks of various felt making equipment: what felting mats are best for what techniques; soaps; when to use hot or warm water; using hand 'carders' (to align the wool fibres, prior to felting) and the mechanical drum carder, including using carding to blend colours.

-feltmaking workshops with Mary-Clare Buckle I will go through all the products which can be made with felt, and the various feltmaking techniques and we will look at samples of these techniques.
-We will also look at the other fibres and pieces of fabric which are suitable for feltmaking - by felting them in, so that they are included in the finished felt piece.
+I will go through all the products which can be made with felt, and the various feltmaking techniques and we will look at samples of these techniques.
+We will also look at the other fibres and pieces of fabric which are suitable for felt making - by felting them in, so that they are included in the finished felt piece.

-"There is something rather special about the tactile nature of feltmaking, and I like the way the colours can't be blended so easily as with paints which means you get areas of pure, vibrant colour"
+"There is something very special about the tactile nature of felt making, and I like the way the colours can't be blended so easily as with paints which means you get areas of pure, vibrant colour"

 "Excellent!
 Everyone should try felt making!
 I was never very good at art, but I managed to produce something, on the Beginners course, which I'm really pleased with - thanks to Mary-Clare's help.
 I will be back to try something more difficult for the next workshop!"

-Click here to look at a webpage about my forthcoming workshops (opens in a new window)
+Click here to look at a webpage with more information about my workshops and courses in Abbotsbury, Dorset

-Click here to view the page as a pdf file, for printing (opens in a new window)
+Click here for more information about my feltmaking workshops and courses page as a pdf file, for printing (opens in a new window)

-To see my own work, why not take a look at my website, www.1-art-1.com ... and I look forward to meeting you soon at one of my workshops!
+To see my own work, why not take a look at my website, www.1-art-1.com ... and I look forward to meeting you soon at one of my workshops or courses!

 Mary-Clare Buckle